Manasvi-Gangrade/Financial_Security/README.md

 --> Model Training : Python
 --> NLP , Deepfake models trained for audio , video and text spam detection .
 --> Used several libraries like scikit learn , isolation forest , tensorflow , numpy , pandas , etc

+PS : Kindly do not judge on GitHub and Linkedin Profile , Tons of projects havent been pushed yet :(